TheKwisatzHaderach/CS1411-Final_Project/README.md

-Program Requirements:Program was written in Python 3.6.1 Requires register.txt file with proper setup
-Requires inventory.csv file with proper setup
+Program Requirements:Program was written in Python 3.6.1 Requires register.txt file with proper setup (see powerpoint) Requires inventory.csv file with proper setup (see powerpoint)

 Install Instructions: Make sure You have Python 3.6 Installed or compatible python version